1st Warwickshire Volunteer Artillery: Early 1918

 On 27 December CCXLII AFA Bde joined IX Corps, first with 30th Division, then with 20th (Light) Division from 5 January 1918.
 XXII Corps (formerly II Anzac Corps) took over command of 20th (L) Division on 30 January.
 The brigade was with 37th Division under XXII Corps from 23 February to 20 March, when it left for rest.
 The German spring offensive was launched next day, but the brigade was continually posted to quiet sectors and was not involved in the major fighting.
 On 27 March it joined 46th (North Midland) Division with I Corps.
 The division held the quiet Vimy sector until 13 April when the Canadian Corps took over and the brigade came under 3rd Canadian Division.
-On 3 May the brigade was transferred to 4th Canadian Division under XVIII Corps, which was taking over the Vimy front. but the 4th joined the rest of the Canadian Corps three days alater nd was replaced by 52nd (Lowland) Division, recently returned from Palestine.
+On 3 May the brigade was transferred to 4th Canadian Division under XVIII Corps, which was taking over the Vimy front. but the 4th joined the rest of the Canadian Corps three days later and was replaced by 52nd (Lowland) Division, recently returned from Palestine.
 On 2 July XVIII Corps HQ merged with VIII Corps, which took command of 52nd (L) Division.
 CCXLII Brigade was rested from 17 July to 14 August, when it returned to VIII Corps, now coming under 20th (L) Division.